North Tyneside: Geography

-Administration and elections
+Governance

 Unlike most English districts, North Tyneside Council is led by a directly elected mayor; since May 2013, this post has been held by Norma Redfearn of the Labour Party.
 She was most recently elected on 6 May 2021.

 The council has sixty elected members, three from each of the twenty wards in the borough.
 Elections are staggered into thirds, with one councillor from each ward elected each year for three consecutive years, and the mayoral election held on the fourth year.

-Labour has a majority on the council, holding fifty of sixty seats.
-The Conservatives have nine councillors, all of whom represent wards on or near the coast.
-Maureen Madden, representing Howdon Ward, is the only independent councillor; she was elected as a Labour candidate in 2018, but has since left the party.
-Since the 2021 election, the Liberal Democrats have had no representatives on the council.

-North Tyneside is part of the North of Tyne combined authority, along with Newcastle and Northumberland, and so additionally elects the Mayor of North of Tyne.
-Labour's Jamie Driscoll was elected as the first mayor on 2 May 2019, to a four-year term.
+North Tyneside is part of the North East Mayoral Combined Authority, which is chaired by the directly elected Mayor of the North East; there are therefore two directly elected mayors covering North Tyneside.
+The combined authority was established in 2024 covering North Tyneside, County Durham, Gateshead, Newcastle upon Tyne, Northumberland, South Tyneside and Sunderland.

 Economy

 North Tyneside lies in the coalfield that covers the South-East of the historic county of Northumberland.
 It has traditionally been a centre of heavy industry along with the rest of Tyneside, with for example the Swan Hunter shipyard in Wallsend, and export of coal.
-Today most of the heavy industry has gone, leaving high unemployment in some areas (over the borough, 3.2% compared to 2.7% for the UK).
+Today most of the heavy industry has gone, leaving high unemployment in some areas (over the borough, 5.1% compared to 3.7% for the UK in 2022).